sumilraweng/todo-nodejs-dynamic-db/README.md

 ### LIST Of API

-- /todolist/tasks - sned get req to get all the task
+- /todolist/tasks - send get req to get all the task (GET)
-- /todolist/tasks - sned post req to create the task
+- /todolist/tasks - send post req to create the task (POST)
+- /todolist/tasks?status=pending - send query params req to get the all task (GET)
-- /todolist/tasks:id - send get req to fetch task with respective id
+- /todolist/tasks:id - send get req to fetch task with respective id (Get)
-- /todolist/tasks:id - send put req to update task with respective id
+- /todolist/tasks:id - send put req to update task with respective id (PUT)
-- /todolist/tasks:id - send delete req to delete task with respective id -
+- /todolist/tasks:id - send delete req to delete task with respective id (DELETE) -

 ### send the post request in following manner